mercadopago/devsite-docs/guides/payments/button/intro-button.en.md

-# What are the Payment Links and Buttons?
+# What is Payment Link?

-The payment links and buttons are quick and practical payment solutions that allow you to sell online without the need for technical or programming knowledge.
+Payment Link is a quick and practical payment solution that allow you to sell online without the need for technical or programming knowledge.

+The **payment link** will help you to charge online using very simple steps.
 If you have a website, you can simply insert an HTML code that will show a **payment button** on your page.
-If you don't have a website, the **payment link** will help you to charge online using very simple steps.

 ## How does it work?
- - From your Mercado Pago account, access the [Payment Link and Button](https://www.mercadopago[FAKER][URL][DOMAIN]/tools/list) and select the Create New option.
+ - From your Mercado Pago account, access to [Payment Link](https://www.mercadopago[FAKER][URL][DOMAIN]/tools/list) and select the Create New option.
  - Set the title and price of your product or service.
 You can also add a photo.
  - Choose where you want to sell: social networks, email or website and you're done!